BIGJRA/BIGJRA.github.io/reborn.md

 Ok, so Samson crushed me when I was younger, but that was before I read the field notes for Big Top Arena and realized how much you can do back to him!
 Compared to some of the simpler fields, Big Top Arena is really broad and opens up a ton of strategies you can use against this guy.
 If nothing else, notice that what I mentioned about Acrobatics earlier holds true for you as well - the move pretty much wipes his whole team if you can survive long enough to use it.
 It is also the move you get from using Nature Power on this field, allowing even more Pokemon to use this strategy.
 You can also use the High Striker moves yourself to hit hard if you want - notable users include Guts Medicham, Guts / Sheer Force Conkeldurr, and Sky Drop Sheer Force Braviary.
 There are also a ton of moves that are boosted on this field otherwise: sound moves like Hyper Voice and Boomburst, and other moves like Petal Dance, Power Whip, Fly, and Revelation Dance, to name a few.
 Speaking of the latter, a Pokemon with Dancer gets +1 Spe and +1 SpA whenever they use a dancing move... meaning Oricorio can actually fairly easily sweep him with a bit of support.
 If you are able to cripple his Pokemon long enough to boost yourself, Swords Dance, Dragon Dance, and Quiver Dance are all boosted, meaning you can get your own sweeper going fairly easily.
 Rain lasts 8 turns, Sing has perfect accuracy now, Belly Drum grants defense boosts... there are just so many options that you can use on this field!
 Even if you don't want to abuse the field, fast Psychic and Flying types are still solid choices to deal with his slower team members and you can always use something like Sturdy + Counter for the tricky ones if need be.

 Relationship Point Choices:
-- Defeat Samson on your 1st attempt (+2 Ciel)
+- Defeat Samson on your first try (+2 Ciel)
-- Defeat Samson on your 2nd, etc. attempt (-1 Ciel)
+- Defeat Samson on your second, third, etc. try (-1 Ciel)

 Once you win, you'll get the *Strike Badge* and *TM31 Brick Break*.